saintedlama/passport-local-mongoose/README.md

 Make sure that you have mongoose connected and you're done.

+### Options
+When plugging in Passport-Local Mongoose plugin additional options can be provided to configure the hashing algorithm.

+    User.plugin(passportLocalMongoose, options);

+Option keys and defaults
+* saltlen: specifies the salt length in bytes.
+Default: 32
+* iterations: specifies the number of iterations used in pbkdf2 hashing algorithm.
+Default: 25000
+* keylen: specifies the length in byte of the generated key.
+Default: 512

+*Attention!* Changing these values for example in a production environment will prevent that existing users can authenticate!

+### Hash Algorithm
+Passport-Local Mongoose use the pbkdf2 algorithm of the node crypto library.
+[Pbkdf2](http://en.wikipedia.org/wiki/PBKDF2) was choosen because platform independent (in contrary to bcrypt).
+For every user a generated salt value is saved to make rainbow table attacks even harder.

 ### Examples
 For a complete example implementing a registration, login and logout see the [login example](https://github.com/saintedlama/passport-local-mongoose/tree/master/examples/login).